hellotem/enmeitu.github.io/resource/linux.md

   - a) Download a file: wget http://xyz.com/file
   - b) Clone a git repository: git clone https://github.com/xyz/myrepo.git

-## Skills for machine learning practioners to running codes on a remote server
+## Skills to run/debug python codes on a remote server
 * Run your python algorithm:
   - a) Activate your conda environment by: conda activate base;
   - b) Step into the folder containing your algorithm coder;